lucapompei/k8s-cluster/jenkins-cicd/README.md

 Remote GIT data
 - toRemoteGit (default: false): Indicates whether the deployment is directed to another remote GIT repository
-- gitLocalTestBranch: The local git branch to use to know if push on test environment
-- gitRemoteTestBranch: The remote git branch to use to push on remote test environment
+- gitRemoteTestBranch (default 'develop'): The remote git branch to use to push on remote test environment
-- gitLocalCollBranch: The local git branch to use to know if push on coll environment
-- gitRemoteCollBranch: The remote git branch to use to push on remote coll environment
+- gitRemoteCollBranch (default 'release'): The remote git branch to use to push on remote coll environment
-- gitLocalProdBranch: The local git branch to use to know if push on prod environment
-- gitRemoteProdBranch: The remote git branch to use to push on remote prod environment
+- gitRemoteProdBranch (default 'master'): The remote git branch to use to push on remote prod environment
 - gitRemoteCredentials: The git credentials to use to push on remote
 - gitRemoteUrl: The git url to use to push on remote
-- gitConfigEmail: The git email to use to push
+- gitRemoteConfigEmail: The git email to use to push on remote
-- gitConfigName: The git name to use to push
+- gitRemoteConfigName: The git name to use to push on remote

 ## Steps